elastic/observability-docs/README.md

 # observability-docs

-The home of Elastic Observability documentation v8.17 and earlier.
+The home of Elastic Observability documentation prior to version 9.0.0.

 ## License